 The following is a guide to how to set up your duty belt.
-It is based not only on years of experience, but also on trial and error.
+It is based not only on years of experience but also on trial and error.
 But it is just that: a guide.
-While I have found the tips discussed to be useful, and each has served me well, they may not work for everyone in every situation.
+While this may be the best duty belt setup for some, it is not necessarily a perfect fit for everyone.
 Personal body build, tactical load, and even department policies will also come into play when setting up your duty gear.

 As stated earlier, the proper placement of your gear has two aims: the ability to access each piece when needed and the ability to do so without thought.
 It needs to be immediate, second nature, and without obstruction.
 Since the majority of officers are right-handed, the following discussion will be based upon that fact.
 Left-handed officers should perform their setup in the reverse order.

-We start the setup at the mid-point, or buckle area, and move in a clockwise direction (to the right):
+When setting up a police duty belt, start at the mid-point, or buckle area, and move in a clockwise direction (to the right):

 Handcuffs and Case: This is the first item immediately to the right of the mid-point.
 Carrying your handcuffs in this position allows access by either hand.
 Two pairs or a dual cuff case can be carried in this location instead.
 Many officers prefer to carry their handcuffs in a position at or near the small of their back, but current training and tactics caution against this and favor the front strong side position.
-Need a cuff case?
-Shop here.

 Collapsible Baton: I carry a collapsible baton behind the firearm.
 I know that this will seem out of place for some officers who have been taught to never place ANYTHING behind the firearm.
 This a valid concern and one that is addressed by the use of both a baton holster that prevents unwanted movement and the placement of the keeper at the rear of the firearm.
 Reasons for carrying the baton in this location boil down to the ability to access it with the strong hand and a limited number of duty-belt locations that will allow this.
-US Patriot carries a variety of holsters, keepers, and batons.